elbehairy-amr/Capestone-Amr/README.md

 -Deploy Blue Server stack

-Action to be perfromed before merge.
+Action to be perfromed before merge to allow the blue code to be updated in the Production.

 Change CircleCI config.yml Templete

 # In DeployInfra-Server

---stack-name Server-Capstone-blue >> --stack-name Server-Capstone EnvironmentName=Capstone-blue >> EnvironmentName=Capstone
+--stack-name Server-Capstone-blue to --stack-name Server-Capstone

+EnvironmentName=Capstone-blue to EnvironmentName=Capstone

 # In DeployInfra-VPC

---stack-name vpc-capstone-blue >> --stack-name vpc-capstone EnvironmentName=Capstone-blue >> EnvironmentName=Capstone
+--stack-name vpc-capstone-blue to --stack-name vpc-capstone EnvironmentName=Capstone-blue to EnvironmentName=Capstone